 rome new year

-The New Year festivities in the Eternal City of Rome lasts for a good 24 hours, with some exciting happening every couple of hours.
-There are several music performances, a fireworks display, guitar performance, street parties, cheerleading, marching bands, jazz bands, dane performances, as well a s450 U.S. artists performing a number of stunts.
+The New Year festivities in the Eternal City of Rome last 24 hours, with something exciting happening every couple of hours.
+There are several music performances, a fireworks display, a guitar performance, street parties, cheerleading, marching bands, jazz bands, dance performances, and 450 U.S. artists performing several stunts.
 You can head to places like Piazza dell’Emporio, Giardino degli Aranci, Circo Massimo, Via Petroselli, Lungotevere Aventino, Lungotevere dei Pierleoni and Isola Tiberina to see some of the other part of the action.
-You can also take one of the awesome day trips from Rome to celebrate New Year a little unconventionally.
+You can also take one of the fantastic day trips from Rome to celebrate New Year a little unconventionally.

 8. Naples – Music Concerts And Fireworks